 Home Independence Program

 After leaving the hospital or rehabilitation facility, you may need 24-hour supervision at home.
-Barrow Neurological Institute and the staff of the CTN have developed the Home Independence Program to help such people become as independent as possible and function as productive family members.
+Barrow Neurological Institute and the staff of CTN have developed the Home Independence Program to help such people become as independent as possible and function as productive family members.

 Work Reentry Program